Guardians vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres has 24 hits with three doubles, a triple, four home runs, 17 walks and 10 RBI.
-He's also stolen five bases.
+- Torres has four doubles, a triple, four home runs, 17 walks and 10 RBI (25 total hits).
+He has swiped five bases.

-- Torres hopes to build on a two-game hitting streak in this matchup.
-In his last five games he is batting .158 with a home run and an RBI.
+- Torres has recorded at least one hit in three games in a row.
+In his last five games he is hitting .158 with a double.

 Torres Recent Games